Wikid82/templates/README.md

 # <ins>Media Server</ins>: #

-This is a collection of some of the most popular images (and some smaller ones to try) that I personally run in a formatted to be easliy deployed in one compose file.
+This is a collection of some of the most popular images (and some smaller ones to try) that I personally run formatted to be easliy deployed in one compose file.

 - [Plex Media Server][6] - A one-stop destination to stream movies, TV shows, and music, Plex is the most comprehensive entertainment platform available today.
 - [Tautulli][7] - A python based web application for monitoring, analytics and notifications for Plex Media Server.